gijskoning/Reproducibility_project/index.md

 For example parts of the model used in the actor and critic can be shared.
 We decided to use two instances of the IAM model, one actor and one critic.

 ### Baselines
-Since we use a different PPO model as the original paper, to compare the results correctly, the baselines used in the paper are also implemented:
+Since we use a different PPO model as the original paper, to compare the results correctly, the baselines used in the paper are also implemented, again using two instances of the model for actor and critic:
 - A single FNN of two layers with one or eight observations as input.
 - A single GRU.